Do Ponzi Scheme Victims Need to Hire a Lawyer?

 In order to conceal the fraud, the investors are often given wholly fraudulent account statements and other financial documents that indicate that they have made considerable gains.
 Sadly, these gains exist only on (fraudulent) paper.

 A Ponzi scheme can survive only as long as the fraudster(s) are able to lure in new investors into the scam.
 In most cases, Ponzi schemes fall apart fairly quickly, with few lasting beyond a couple of years.
 Though, in some cases, a Ponzi scheme can last for multiple decades.

-One of the most famous examples is that of Bernie Madoff, who operated the largest Ponzi scheme in American history.
-To be sure, the Securities Investor Protection Corporation (SIPC) estimates that Mr. Madoff swindled investors out of as much as $64 billion over the course of more than 30 years.
+One of the most famous Ponzi scheme examples is that of Bernie Madoff, who operated the largest Ponzi scheme in American history.
+The Securities Investor Protection Corporation (SIPC) estimates that Mr. Madoff swindled investors out of as much as $64 billion over the course of more than 30 years.

 What to Do If You Believe You Were the Victim of a Ponzi Scheme